 There are many resources available to discover internal and external funding opportunities.
-The UM-Flint Library provides access to Pivot and the Foundation Directory Online.
+The UM-Flint Library provides access to Pivot, Dimensions Plus and the Foundation Directory Online.
 Every internal opportunity available to faculty across all 3 U-M campuses is listed in the Research Commons.
 The UM Library has created a comprehensive research funding and grants guide and UM Foundation Relations has a funding guide that provides information on the priorities of sponsors who have funded projects with the university.
 Michigan Research Experts is a valuable resource that profiles faculty and areas of expertise across all three campuses, allowing for searches across publications, grants, clinical trials and patent activity.
 UM faculty curate their own profiles in the system and add content, including social media.

-For more information regarding research during the pandemic, visit the COVID-19: Research Operations website.
 To find experts, existing funding, and collaborations across all three UM campuses, search the Michigan Research Experts.

 - UM-Flint Thompson Library Resources

 - UM-Flint funded awards and programs